“Steve, what am I supposed to do on days when I’m not training?”

 We are genetically designed to move, not sit on our asses for 60+ hours a week.
 Not only that, but we are genetically designed to have fun doing so too!

-Which means we can spend time on our off days working on our happiness AND stay active at the same time.
+Which means we can spend time on our off days working on our happiness AND staying active at the same time.

 This fun activity can mean something different for everybody: